Central Breath Testing (CBT)

 Alcohol Breath Analysis Technician

-The Hillsborough County Sheriff’s Office employs several Alcohol Breath Analysis Technician (sometimes called the Breath Test Operator).
+The Hillsborough County Sheriff’s Office employs several Alcohol Breath Analysis Technicians (sometimes called the Breath Test Operators).
 The pay scale for the Alcohol Breath Analysis Technician is $16.29 to $29.36 hourly or $33,883.20 to $61,068.80 per year.

 The duties of the Alcohol Breath Analysis Technician include:

 - collecting, testing, or analyzing breath samples from persons suspected of driving while intoxicated (DWI);

 - operating video cameras and recorders to film sobriety tests of persons suspected of DWI;